haelyons/haelyons.github.io/_works/urban-exploration-archive.md

 _**Urban Exploration Archive (2018 - 2020)**_

-Sprawling warehouse estates separated by abandoned apartment blocks, boarded windows and rusted fences, adjacent to a neon condominium.
+Sprawling warehouse estates separated by abandoned apartment blocks, boarded windows and rusted fences, adjacent to  new construction sites.
-Research and location choice by Helios, pictures and post-processing done by Alberto Scotti.
-The quote above (subtitle) is the motto of the
-Baltimore Grotto, an American caving society, which reflects the ethos of urban exploration.
+Research and location choice by Helios, photography and post-processing by Alberto Scotti.
+The quote above (subtitle) is the motto of the Baltimore Grotto, an American caving society, which reflects the ethos of urban exploration.